RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

    ![](images/0a83561f1813ee83b9864c7ff1316134.jpg)

 5. Expand and collapse various lines in the Outline view.
-6. Double-click items in the Outline view to see how the cursor positions itself on the respective line of that each one of these outline items refers to and highlights the referenced item in the editor window.
+6. Double-click items in the Outline view to see how the cursor positions itself on the respective line of code that each one of these outline items refers to and highlights the referenced item in the editor window.

 7. Click ![](images/76b30e98ec81ab51ddd71be8f2ab34c3.jpg) (**Sort**) in the **Outline** view to toggle between a physical or alphabetical sequence.